loopscript/agency-os/README.md

         expect ./scripts/expect.sh

+Please refrain from interacting with the SSH terminal during the installation process, as it may take some time.

 # Note

 By default, it is preloaded with version 9.26.0, and subsequent versions will be accompanied by a BSL license.
 For additional information on the Directus BSL license, you can check <a href="https://directus.io/bsl">here.</a>